LGDLawliet/HeroicRoad/README.en.md

 - Settlement, purchases, and other changes remain in session memory and are not written back to the save files.
 A new session reloads the template.
 - Unsupported online operations return a failure.
 There is no fallback to the original backend.

-## Development notes

-Dota 2 loads the Lua game logic.
-The Panorama source entry point is `content/herodefense/panorama/layout/custom_game/custom_ui_manifest.xml`, and Workshop Tools compiles the resources.

-The root `package.json` and lockfiles preserve historical Node.js tooling dependencies.
-The only script, `wearables`, currently points to the missing `scripts/wearables.js`; there is also no working unified `npm run build` configuration.
-Running the addon does not depend on that command.

-Local editor settings, credentials, and tool caches are ignored by Git.
-Do not force-add those files.

 ## License